Italian Meat Sauce

 1. 1

 Break up the tomatoes.
-Use your hands to break up the whole plum tomatoes into pieces.
+Transfer the tomatoes and juices to a large bowl, then use your hands to break up the whole plum tomatoes into pieces.

 2. 2

 Sauté the onions and garlic.
-In a large heavy pot, sauté the diced onions in olive oil for 3-4 minutes, then add the minced garlic and sauté another minute.
+In a large heavy pot, sauté the diced onions in olive oil for 3-4 minutes until soft (not brown), then add the minced garlic and sauté 30-60 seconds.

 3. 3

 Cook the sausage and beef.
-Then add the ground beef and sausage, and cook until completely browned and no longer pink.
-Then add the tomato paste, red wine, and red pepper flakes and cook with the meat for about 3-4 minutes.
-Until the alcohol has cooked off.
+Then add the ground beef and sausage, season with a generous pinch of salt, and cook until completely browned and no longer pink.
+Then add the tomato paste and cook for about 3 minutes.

-A collage of three photos showing how to make Italian meat sauce.
-The first image, step one, is a hand crushing tomatoes in a large bowl.
-The second image, step two, is a wooden spoon stirring diced onions in a large black pot.
-The third image, step three, shows a wooden spoon stirring browned ground beef and sausage in the same black pot with the onions.
+A collage of three photos showing step by step how to make Italian meat sauce.
+The first photo is a hand crushing tomatoes in a bowl.
+The second image is diced onions being sauteed in a large black pot.
+The third image is ground beef and sausage being browned in the same pot as the onions.

 1. 4